Netbeheer-Nederland/env/README.md

 Use the `run.sh` script to instantiate a container.
 It runs the container for you while taking care of:

-* mounting the current working directory in the container in the `/project` directory
+* mounting the project working directory in the container in the `/project` directory
 * mount the host user's SSH key directory in the container
 * mapping the host user to the target container environment (UID, GID and name)
 * setting the Git user name and e-mail as globally (in the `--global` sense) configured in the host environment